 This site may contain affiliate links for which a small commission is received.

-But before you start I hope you’ve decided on the niche for your new blog.
-If you are undecided as to what your blog or website will be about then before you go further, check out my free Niche Brainstorming Starter List .
+Before you start I’m assuming you’ve picked the niche for your blog.
+Don’t try to find a name and then use it as your idea for creating a blog.
+If you are undecided as to what your blog or website will be about stop right here.
+You absolutely need to know what niche you want first.
+If you’re having a problem deciding on that then check out my free Niche Brainstorming Starter List .

 Tip #1 Make It Easy To Remember